 High potential employees are basically those ones that have the drive, passion and skills to be successful in their careers.
-In turn, they will also build success for your organization, which is why keeping them on board is key.
+In turn, they will also build success for your organization, which is why keeping HIPPOs on board is key.

 Employees at any level of your organization can be identified as high potential talent.
 While some may be recognized by their track record and achievements, younger employees can also be identified by their perceived talent or potential.

 There is no one-size-fits-all test to help you identify high potential talent but they usually have the following characteristics:

 - Self-awareness - High potential employees have a good understanding of their strengths and weaknesses.
 They know what areas they need to work on to become even better employees.

 - Critical thinking - Being able to think on their feet and problem solve is another characteristic you’ll recognize in your high potential talent.
 It is demonstrated through their willingness to be innovative and think outside the box when presented with a challenge.